-Iran nuclear deal parties meet after month of friction
+Iran says meeting with parties to nuclear deal constructive

 Iran has threatened to disrupt oil shipments through the waterway, where several oil tankers have been attacked, if the United States tries to strangle its economy with sanctions on its vital oil exports.

-Reporting By Parisa Hafezi and Kirsti Knolle, additional reporting by Babak Dehghanpisheh in Geneva, Writing by Raissa Kasolowsky; Editing by Janet Lawrence
+Reporting By Parisa Hafezi and Kirsti Knolle, additional reporting by Babak Dehghanpisheh in Geneva, Editing by Janet Lawrence